External Identity Management (SSO & IDP User Sync)

 Overview

-For Enterprise-tier customers, Copia supports both Single Sign-On (SSO) and Directory Sync (SCIM).
-SSO enables users in your organization to sign-in with an external identity provider.
+For Enterprise-tier customers, Copia supports both Single Sign-On (SSO) and User Synchronization between your IDP and Copia.
+This enables users in your organization to sign-in with an external identity provider.
 Directory Sync (SCIM) and SAML-based team mapping allow IT administrators to manage user groups and roles in Copia through their identity provider, ensuring that user access is automatically assigned based on group memberships.

 Copia supports the following features: